 2015/2016 also saw the Pitlochry Station Bookshop adding the Tayside Mountain Rescue Team as one of their charities that money is raised for, which is a wonderful and very generous gesture.

-2017 again saw donations kindly raised by the musicians playing at the Market.
+2017 and 2018 again saw donations kindly raised by the musicians playing at the Market.

 aka - muddy porcupine

 Up there in the sky.

 (Thanks to gav92w who posted this poem on Devon 4X4 forum).